Petter Jan Thore

 American Crew: Boost Powder™️

 Fun product.
 You can build bizarre volume with it, or at least the illusion of bizarre volume with a lot of height.
 I don't know if the product actually makes the hair thicker?
 In the picture, I didn't do anything extreme, just a regular quiff/pompadour.
 You can build _much_ more height and volume with this product if you want.
 The product is also quite okay for flattening the hair as well, on the sides for example, surprisingly good control overall.
 But, I personally use pomade as a top coat for the whole hairstyle (a little extra shine since the powder is basically completely matte, and to fix the hair strands in place and finally to slick the sides a bit more).
-Well, 5/5, it's both a fun and good product.1 product in post American Crew: Boost Powder™️142 views - The post was made 2 weeksRating: 5 out of 5
+Well, 5/5, it's both a fun and good product.1 product in post American Crew: Boost Powder™️ - The post was made 1 monthRating: 5 out of 5

 Baxter of California: Clay Pomade